What can I do for you?

 As a human proofreader, I am better placed to spot errors in context than an AI grammar and spellchecker.
 The human brain has the advantage of common sense over the computer.

-To help give clients an idea of pricing for a professional proofreader, the suggestion from the Chartered Institute of Editing and Proofreading (CIEP) is £30.75 as a minimum hourly rate.
+To give clients an idea of pricing for a professional proofreader, the suggestion from the Chartered Institute of Editing and Proofreading (CIEP) is £30.75 as a minimum hourly rate.

 Proof-editing